perl-actions/get-prereqs/README.md

 - `Makefile` as emitted by [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).
 This was used to communicated dependencies before `MYMETA` files were invented.
+- `dist.ini` as used by [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
+  This will only extract the needed to run a `dzil build`, listing them with the unofficial phase of `author`.

 Defaults to `MYMETA.json MYMETA.yml META.json META.yml Makefile cpanfile`.